-On the site of the House of Blues nightclub at 8430 Sunset Blvd., the city has approved construction of a 149-room hotel, 40 condominiums and a parking structure.
+On the site of the House of Blues nightclub at 8430 Sunset Blvd., the city has approved the construction of a 149-room hotel, 40 condominiums, and a parking structure.

 Interest in building hotels has been sparked by a recovery in the local hospitality business, which has climbed out of the deep hole it fell in during the last recession, said John Strauss, managing director of hotels for real estate brokerage Jones Lang LaSalle.